SeaQL/seaql.github.io/SeaORM/docs/04-generate-database-schema/02-create-enum.md

 ## String & Integer Enum

-This is just an ordinary string / integer column in database table that maps to Rust enum, you can simply use the [`Schema::create_table_from_entity`](https://docs.rs/sea-orm/0.*/sea_orm/schema/struct.Schema.html#method.create_table_from_entity) method to construct table create create statement just like previous section.
+This is just an ordinary string / integer column in database table that maps to Rust enum, you can simply use the [`Schema::create_table_from_entity`](https://docs.rs/sea-orm/0.*/sea_orm/schema/struct.Schema.html#method.create_table_from_entity) method to construct a table create statement just like in the previous section.

 Defining the `Entity` and enums.